-Through the month of January, we have seen many great releases in the genre of crime and suspense.
+Throughout last month, we have seen many police procedural releases among the great titles in the genre of crime and suspense.
 For the fans of police procedural stories, we have picked the following 5 digital titles, available through Amazon Kindle Store, and hopefully they will be of interest to you as well.
-We appreciate if you forward this post to friends who you think would be interested in crime and mystery fiction (We usually provide our picks from the list of new releases on a weekly basis).

-Dead Wood by Dani Amore: In the exclusive enclave of Grosse Pointe, Michigan, a woman who builds custom guitars is murdered.
+Dead Wood by Dan Ames (previously Dani Amore): In the exclusive enclave of Grosse Pointe, Michigan, a woman who builds custom guitars is murdered.
 A disgraced ex-cop turned private investigator is hired by the dead woman’s father and immediately becomes the target of a violent ex-convict.
 An enigmatic music star performs damage control on her links to the dead woman.
 And a professional killer who idolizes Keith Richards is brought into town by a mysterious employer.

 Caribbean Moon (A Manny Williams Thriller) by Rick Murcer: A crime fiction written in the This is written in the tradition of Connelly, Patterson and JA Konrath.
 Small-town detective/workaholic, Manny Williams, is thrilled with the prospect of finally taking the long-awaited vacation he had promised his wife, Louise.
 The couple’s exotic getaway begins in sunny San Juan, Puerto Rico, by attending the June wedding of a fellow Lansing police officer, followed with an incredible week-long Southern Caribbean cruise on the glamorous Ocean Duchess.
 Tropical paradise appears to be a perfect recipe for desperately needed R and R…until the first dead body.